nicholaspretorius/sls-todo/README.md

 ### Stage

-Currently, there are two stages:
+There are two stages.
+The stg stage was only created in order to use the "dev" stage to make the required change by code review and will soon fall away.
+The following is only for informational purposes. "dev" is the stage to be reviewed:

-1. /dev - linked to the "updateKeySchema" branch in Git
+1. /dev - previously linked to the "updateKeySchema" branch in Git (now merged into master)
 2. /stg - linked to the "master" branch in Git

 These are not *hard* links.
 Either branch can deploy to either stage, this is not enforced in any way through code: